Road Safety Manual

 A number of the reference documents highlighted earlier in this chapter provide innovative examples of road safety infrastructure treatments.
 Some agencies actively promote certain treatments (including innovative ones) that they would like to see used more often (e.g. FHWA, 2015, which documents and promotes proven safety countermeasures; while information on innovative intersection design including videos can be found here: http://www.fhwa.dot.gov/everydaycounts/edctwo/2012/geometrics.cfm).
 Many national and local studies have been undertaken to assess innovative treatments with promise.
 These studies are usually undertaken by universities and research institutes.
 Information on these trials can be found in international journals and at conferences, although care should be taken to ensure that such information is robust.

-The case study below provides an example of innovative use of intelligent transport systems (ITS) in Thailand and Rapid Way narrow cross section in Hungary.
+The case studies below provide an example of innovative use of intelligent transport systems (ITS) in Thailand and pedestrian and cyclist crossings at tram and transit lines in Germany.

 Case Study - Thailand: Intelligent Transportation System (ITS) on State Route 304